-Safe handling Limit all unnecessary personal contact.
+Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
+Avoid contact with moisture.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
-Avoid physical damage to containers.
-Other information
+DO NOT allow clothing wet with material to stay in contact with skin Other information